-When you successfully complete our postgraduate diploma in Human Resource Management, you’ll receive the Chartered Institute of Personnel and Development’s (CIPD) Advanced Level 7 Diploma.
+When you successfully complete our postgraduate diploma in Human Resource Management, you’ll receive a CIPD Advanced Level 7 Associate Membership Certificate.
 This allows you to become an Associate member and progress this to Chartered membership or Chartered Fellowship, depending on your professional experience.
 You'll be able to put CMCIPD or CFCIPD after your name, signalling to employers your ability to work in more demanding and strategic roles.
 This will be particularly appealing if you want to pursue senior human resources (HR) roles.

 This course is offered on a flexible basis to help you study around work or other responsibilities.
 It can be studied full-time in 12 months or part-time (two evenings per week) over 18 months.
 January and September start dates are available.